 Support for export to your mechanical modeling software happens through the ISO 10303 standard, STEP, a highly-detailed format for use across platforms.
 Formats, such as .STEP, are sharing information in 3D across ECAD and MCAD drawings with one click to deliver envelope and assembly drawings early in the design cycle.

 Let 3D modeling give back your creator time

-So, get your beach gear out and ready for the weekend, because Altium Designer 18 is going to give you back your fun time.
-You’ll rest easy knowing that the tool represented all interdependent parts in 3D and checked all intricate details of your design.
+So, get your beach gear out and ready for the weekend, because Altium 18 is going to give you back your fun time.
+You’ll rest easy knowing that the tool represented all interdependent in 3D and checked all intricate details of your design.